Mihály Babits: Biography

 He became the editor-in-chief of Nyugat in 1929 (sharing the role until 1933 with Zsigmond Móricz), a position he held until his death.

 In 1937, he was diagnosed as having laryngeal cancer.
 He died in Budapest in 1941.

 Work

 Babits is best known for his lyric poetry, influenced by classical and English forms.
 He also wrote essays and translated much from English, French, German, Greek, Italian, and Latin.
-There is a museum in Szekszárd showcasing Mihály Babits's work and life.
-His brother István Babits occupied the house most of the time, with his two sons: István and Tibor.
+There is a museum in Szekszárd showcasing Mihály Babits's work and life, as well as a memorial building in Esztergom.
+His brother István Babits occupied the house at Szekszárd most of the time, with his two sons: István and Tibor.